 - Occupational Health: Personal satisfaction, enrichment & purpose from one's work & career

 - Environmental Health: Accessing and occupying safe environments that support health & wellbeing

 - Financial Health: Satisfaction with current and future financial situations

 - Intellectual Health: Recognizing abilities and finding ways to expand knowledge and skills

 - Spiritual Health: Expanding a sense of purpose & meaning in life

-* The Eight Dimensions of Wellness are adapted from the US Substance Abuse & Mental Health Services Administration's Wellness Wheel Model (https://www.samhsa.gov/)
+* adapted from the US Substance Abuse & Mental Health Services Administration's Wellness Wheel Model (https://www.samhsa.gov/)

-The Work-Life Balance Card Sort came to life in 2020 at my kitchen table in Kennebunk, Maine, when, like so many others, my work and life as I knew it came to a screeching halt due to Covid-19.
-With a second grader suddenly distance-learning full-time, I found myself stuck at home while trying to manage my private counseling practice and clients remotely.
+The Work-Life Balance Assessment came to life in 2020 at my kitchen table in Kennebunk, Maine, when, like so many others, my work and life as I knew it came to a screeching halt due to Covid-19.
+With a first grader suddenly distance-learning full-time, I found myself stuck at home while trying to manage my private counseling practice and clients remotely.